sushantkurund/Celebal-Internship/Mini-GPT2-From-Scratch/README.md

-# GPT-2 From Scratch
+# Mini GPT-2 From Scratch

-This project is part of the **Celebal Technologies Internship – Week 8** and demonstrates the implementation of a **GPT-2 inspired Decoder-Only Transformer** built entirely from scratch using **PyTorch**.
-The model is trained on the **Tiny Shakespeare** dataset, served through a **FastAPI** backend, and accessed through a **React + Vite** frontend.
+A complete implementation of a **Mini GPT-2 inspired Decoder-Only Transformer** built entirely from scratch using **PyTorch**, trained on the **Tiny Shakespeare** dataset, deployed through a **FastAPI** backend, and served with a **React + Vite** frontend.

+This project demonstrates the complete workflow of building a Transformer-based language model from the ground up, including data preprocessing, model training, autoregressive text generation, API deployment, and an interactive web interface.

 ---

 # Project Overview

-This project demonstrates the complete implementation of a miniature GPT-2 style language model without relying on high-level transformer libraries.

-The primary objective is to gain a practical understanding of Transformer-based language models by manually implementing each major component, including:
+The objective of this project is to gain a deep understanding of modern Transformer architectures by implementing every major component manually instead of relying on high-level libraries.

+The implementation includes:

 - Character-Level Tokenization
 - Embedding Layers
 - Positional Embeddings
 - Multi-Head Self-Attention
 - Transformer Decoder Blocks
+- Feed Forward Networks
 - Autoregressive Text Generation
-- Model Training
+- Model Training using PyTorch
-- Model Inference
+- REST API Deployment using FastAPI
+- Interactive React Frontend

-The trained model generates Shakespeare-style text from user-provided prompts through an interactive web application.
+The trained model generates Shakespeare-style text from user prompts while demonstrating the complete end-to-end pipeline of a Transformer-based language model.

 ---

 # Features

+- GPT-2 Inspired Decoder-Only Transformer
 - Character-Level Tokenizer
-- GPT-2 Inspired Decoder-Only Transformer
 - Multi-Head Self-Attention
 - Positional Embeddings
 - Transformer Decoder Blocks
+- Feed Forward Network
 - Temperature-Based Sampling
 - Character-Level Text Generation
 - Automatic Model Checkpoint Saving
 - FastAPI REST API
+- Interactive Swagger Documentation
 - React + Vite Frontend
 - Adjustable Temperature
 - Adjustable Maximum Tokens